People Also Ask

 The cost comparison between adding on to an existing home and building a new Accessory Dwelling Unit (ADU) varies significantly based on project specifics.
 Generally, a well-planned ADU can be more cost-effective per square foot than a complex, custom home addition.
 This is because ADUs often have simpler, more standardized designs and may qualify for streamlined permitting in many jurisdictions.
 However, a simple bump-out addition might be cheaper if it avoids new foundation work and complex utility hookups.
 Key cost drivers for both include site conditions, foundation requirements, and whether new kitchen/bath plumbing is needed.
 A detailed feasibility study and cost estimate from a qualified contractor like Lecut Construction is essential, as local zoning, utility connections, and material choices dramatically impact the final budget.

 The rules for Accessory Dwelling Units (ADUs) in Santa Clara County are governed by both state law and local ordinances.
-Key regulations include size limits, with detached ADUs typically allowed up to 1,200 square feet, and height restrictions, often a maximum of 16 feet.
-At least one off-street parking space is usually required, unless the unit is within a half-mile of transit.
-The ADU must be on a lot with an existing or proposed single-family home, and owner-occupancy may be required for one of the units.
-Setback requirements are minimal, often just four feet from rear and side property lines.
-All units must meet building, safety, and zoning codes, and obtaining the necessary permits from the county's Planning and Development Department is mandatory.
+Key regulations include size limits, with most ADUs capped at 1,200 square feet, and height restrictions, typically 16-25 feet.
+At least one off-street parking space is generally required, though this is waived for units within a half-mile of transit.
+The ADU must be on a lot with an existing or proposed single-family home, and owner-occupancy is not required by state law, though local rules may vary.
+For comprehensive planning that considers ADUs for extended family, our resource on Designing A Multi-generational Home In The San Jose Area offers valuable insights into creating flexible, functional living spaces that comply with local building codes and enhance property value.

 Building an accessory dwelling unit (ADU) involves navigating complex regulations, which is where common mistakes occur.
 A major error is failing to secure proper permits or ignoring local zoning codes for setbacks, height, and utility connections, which can lead to costly fines or demolition.
 Underestimating the budget is another pitfall; homeowners often overlook expenses for site preparation, utility extensions, and higher-quality finishes suitable for a rental.
 Choosing cheap, non-compliant materials or a design that doesn't complement the main house can hurt long-term value.
 Finally, neglecting to plan for separate entrances, soundproofing, and adequate natural light can result in a functional but undesirable living space that's difficult to rent or sell.